 How can we change this?

 We are working to change the conversation by providing free Fertility Awareness Checkup testing for appointments, education opportunities, and infertility information during NIAW.
-FCI also works with a large network of Ob/Gyn physicians to share the latest fertility information to help patients.
+Fertility Centers of Illinois also works with a large network of Ob/Gyn physicians to share the latest fertility information to help patients.